Neurological Lyme Disease

 However, some people will not develop the rash, making Lyme disease difficult to identify because its symptoms and indications are similar to those of many other illnesses.

-The initial stage of Lyme disease can start anywhere from 7 to 14 days (or even 30 days) after an infected tick bite, with flu-like symptoms as fever, chills, swollen lymph nodes, headaches, lethargy, muscular aches, and joint pain.
+The initial stage of Lyme disease can start anywhere from 7 to 14 days (or even 30 days) after an infected tick bite, with flu-like symptoms such as fever, chills, swollen lymph nodes, headaches, lethargy, muscular aches, and joint pain.

 Lyme disease is an infectious disease that affects multiple organ systems.
-After the skin and joints, the nervous system is the third most commonly implicated organ system, accounting for 10 to 15% of infected individuals in both Europe and the United States.
+After the skin and joints, the nervous system is the third most commonly implicated organ system, accounting for 10%-15% of infected individuals in both Europe and the United States.
 Numbness, discomfort, weakness, facial nerve paralysis, vision problems, and meningitis can occur.
 Symptoms such as fever, stiff neck, and severe headache are the most common neurological sequelae in the second stage of Lyme disease.

 Reduced attention, irritability, memory and sleep disturbances, and nerve damage in the arms and legs are some of the other issues that may not manifest for weeks, months, or years after a tick bite.